PenguinCloud/WaddleDBM/README.md

 py4web set_password
 ```

-4. Navigate to into the "apps" directory.
+4. Navigate to the "apps" directory.

 5. Run the following command to clone the project into py4web: